jazzlyj/procedures/canonical/kvm.md

   52:54:00:fa:e6:de

-Define the ethernet interface name and the internal IP address to be used in the KVM VM:
+Define the ethernet interface name and the internal IP address to be used in the VM:
 ```bash
 export INTERFACE=enp1s0
 export IP_ADDR=192.168.122.11
 export VM_HOSTNAME=k8-ctl-2
 ```

-Create a network configuration file, network-config:
+Create a network configuration file *network-config*:
 ```bash
 cat >network-config <<EOF
 ethernets: